What is Fire Protection?

 - Fire Suppression Sprinkler systems (Wet, Dry, Preaction, Deluge, Anti-Freeze, and Fire Pumps).

-- Special Hazards Fire Suppression Systems (Foam, Low and High-Pressure CO, as well as Clean Agent systems).
+- Special Hazards Fire Suppression Systems (Foam, Low and High-Pressure CO, and Clean Agent systems).

 - Mass notification (Notification appliances, Pull Stations/Callbox points).